nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    >
    > **Priority**
    >
-   > * Shows you 4 options of priority tabs, from highest to lowest.
+   > * Shows you 4 options of priority tabs, from highest to lowest, which are indicated by different colours.
 Selecting the tab allows you to view the list of tasks that is under that priority.
 Eg. By clicking on â€œHighest Priorityâ€� tab, it will bring you to the list of tasks that you have in it.<br>
    > <img src="images/priority_screen.jpg" width="600">

 ## 2. Features